Table of Contents What are Shadow IT Benefits?What are Shadow IT...

 Now is the time for the enterprise to increase the strategic value in the SaaS subscription management and optimization process to ensure a secure data environment, promote collaboration across the business, and ultimately drive technology cost efficiency.

-1. Scale SaaS governance based on risk & impact
+SaaS Management Best Practices: Scale SaaS governance based on risk and impact

 When the business can take increased responsibility in the smaller, less strategic technology investments and management, the organization can still maintain the speed and agility to benefit from new technology and have less exposure to risk in the larger, strategic applications that are still managed in a more traditional way.